Keap: Company overview

 Keap offers an integrated email marketing platform for small business users.

 The Keap platform can create and host Web forms and links, execute automated campaigns, track ROI, provide customer sales updates, database management and e-commerce functionality.

 Recognition

 Infusionsoft was named by Inc. as a 2013 Hire Power Awardee and ranked number 4 in the software category with over 240 jobs created in a year.
 Infusionsoft has been honored as an Inc. 500/5000 list of fastest growing private company 7 times as of 2013.
-Inc. also ranked the company #47 on its list of Top 100 Arizona Companies and #44 on its list of companies in the Phoenix metro.
+Inc. also ranked the company #47 on its list of the Top 100 Arizona Companies and #44 on its list of companies in the Phoenix metro.